highlando/20-shu-mor/index.md

 2. Please download and solve the [2nd exercise sheet](exii.pdf).
 3. Screencast with the solutions.

-## 2 Introduction to Model Reduction
+## 4 Introduction to Model Reduction

-*The second lecture will be on the fundamental motivations and mathematical notions of model reduction in general and for LTI in particular.
+*This lecture will be on the fundamental motivations and mathematical notions of model reduction in general and for LTI in particular.
 This lecture will provide some illustrative examples for the use and results of model reduction.*

-## 3 Mathematical Basics for System Theory

-*In the 3rd lecture, we will introduce the necessary mathematical foundations from system theory and linear algebra.*

- * Stability
- * Laplace transform
- * Proper systems
- * System norms

 ## 4 Projection Based Model Reduction

-*In the 4th lecture, I will introduce the fundamental model reduction approach that uses projections and explain several ways to compute these projections.*
+*In this lecture, I will introduce the fundamental model reduction approach that uses projections and explain several ways to compute these projections.*

  * Projections and projectors